DUNE/femb_python/README.md

 source myvirtualenv/bin/activate

-then, from this directory run:
+Make sure you have compiled the C++ files with `./setup.sh`, then, from this directory run:

 pip install -e .